Skip to main content

 Varargs

 Pass a variable number of arguments.
-Internally, it’s treated as an array.
+Internally, it is treated as an array.
+The varargs parameter must be the last parameter in the method signature.

 void printAll(String... items) {